top of page

 Who: Everyone!
 Not just scientists!

-When: Last Wednesday of the month at 7:00 pm
+When: Last Wednesday of the month at 7:00 pm (schedule subject to change due to weather/availability, see newsletter for up to date information)

 Where: Behind the Museum of Art and History (MAH), 705 Front Street, Santa Cruz